nuttlabs/the-streamline/ulysses/The Streamline/Your Essential Primer for Maximizing ChatGPT.md

 These sorts of prompting strategies are known as “prompt engineering,” which I’ll cover continually.

 ### Sample Prompts
 I use variations of the below prompts every day.
+Watch [the video](https://youtu.be/798WCrQQEG4) to see them in action.
 - Replace `{}` with your own inputs.
 - Use `[]` as they’re written.
 They’re variables that you define for ChatGPT below the core prompt.